-The aim of the project is to produce the first linguistic volume to focus exclusively on varieties of Christian, Jewish and Muslim Arabic in the Ottoman Empire of the 15th to the 20th centuries, and present Ottoman Arabic material in a didactic and easily accessible way.
+The project aimed to produce the first linguistic volume to focus exclusively on varieties of Christian, Jewish and Muslim Arabic in the Ottoman Empire of the 15th to the 20th centuries, and present Ottoman Arabic material in a didactic and easily accessible way.

-Split into a Handbook and a Reader section, the book will provide a historical introduction to Ottoman literacy, translation studies, vernacularisation processes, language policy and linguistic pluralism.
-The second part will contain excerpts from more than forty sources, edited and translated by a diverse network of scholars.
-The material presented will include a large number of recently discovered yet unedited texts, such as Christian Arabic letters from the Prize Paper collections, mercantile correspondence and notebooks found in the Library of Gotha, and Garshuni texts from archives of Syriac patriarchs.
-The scholarship and material collected will have the potential to lay the foundations of a new and transformative interdisciplinary field.
+Split into a Handbook and a Reader section, the book provides a historical introduction to Ottoman literacy, translation studies, vernacularisation processes, language policy and linguistic pluralism.
+The second part contains excerpts from more than forty sources, edited and translated by a diverse network of scholars.
+The material presented includes a large number of recently discovered yet unedited texts, such as Christian Arabic letters from the Prize Paper collections, mercantile correspondence and notebooks found in the Library of Gotha, and Garshuni texts from archives of Syriac patriarchs.
+The scholarship and material collected has the potential to lay the foundations of a new and transformative interdisciplinary field.

 The book is Open Access and can be downloaded free of charge here: